LesterYHZ/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

         * The code required for this task needs to go inside the `task1.py` file.
         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `mapper.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task1.py` node.
 You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo mapper.launch.py`.

-* **Task 2 - Navigation with Static Obstacles:** In this task, you will use an A∗ path planner in the same way that you did for Lab 3.
+* **Task 2 - Navigation with Static Obstacles:** In this task, you will use an A \*  path planner in the same way that you did for Lab 3.
 You will be able to use the AMCL node for localization, and path planning and path following algorithms must be part of your solution.
 This task is almost identical to Lab 3, however we will spawn in static obstacles that you must also avoid.
     * Notes:
         * The map to be used for path planning should be taken from Task 1.
         * We will spawn in random trash cans that are not mapped, your code should be able to navigate around the new, static obstacles.
 Trashcans will not be placed around a corner and will not block all accessible paths.
         * To grade this task, we will assign goal poses sequentially, then measure the time cost of all successful collision-free navigations to get a weighted score.
         * The code required for this task needs to go inside the `task2.py` file.
-        * Extra credit is available for implementation of RRT* algorithm for local path replanning.
+        * Extra credit is available for implementation of RRT \* algorithm for local path replanning.
 This work should be implemented in a file called `task2_bonus.py`.
         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `navigator.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task2.py` node.
 You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo navigator.launch.py static_obstacles:=true`.
 To test for the bonus task, add `bonus:=true`.

 * **Task 3 - Search and Localize:** In this task, large colored balls will be randomly spawned throughout the house.
 You are tasked with creating a search algorithm that can find, identify, and give an x, y estimate of the balls in the world.
 In order to successfully complete this task, you will need to reuse your obstacle avoidance strategy from Task 2 while building in object detection and localization logic.